 Did you know that the United States is the biggest consumer of wood products in the world?
 Despite its common use, there are many rules around the import of wood and timber products.
 Importing wood to the USA might seem like a daunting prospect, but it doesn’t have to be.
-Learn some tips for importing wood to USA to help make the process simple.

 It takes approximately 30 days to receive the permit, so you will need to file in advance.
 The import permit indicates the type of treatment the wood requires: heat treatment or chemical treatment.
 You will also likely need a phytosanitary permit to import wood and wood products.

 APHIS will also likely need to inspect your imported wood or timber products.
 APHIS inspection stations are located strategically near major seaports and airports.
 You can find APHIS inspection stations in: